 - History of a weakened immune system caused by HIV/AIDS or another disease that affects the immune system

 - Have or have previously had any type of cancer that affects the bone marrow or lymphatic system (i.e. leukemia or lymphoma)

 - Receiving immune system-suppressing drugs or treatments, including radiation, chemotherapy, steroids, adalimumab (Humira), infliximab (Remicade), etanercept (Enbrel), or others

 Responding to Concerns

 At Sunrise, we know the shingles virus isn’t the only concern on the minds of residents, staff, and families.
 The coronavirus continues to be a worry for everyone.
 We remain focused on protecting all of those who are connected with our communities.
-You can learn more by visiting We Are Prepared for the most recent updates and information.
+You can learn more by visiting our We Are Prepared page for the most recent updates and information.